DSimonne/gwaihir/README.md

 * `cd /Packages`
 * `git clone https://github.com/carnisj/bcdi.git`
 * `cd bcdi`

+For now it is mandatory to use the version 0.1.5 of bcdi

+To do so create a new branch based on the v0.1.5 version:
+* `git checkout tags/v0.1.5 -b gui_stable_tag`
 * `source_p9`
 * `pip install .`
 * cite `DOI: 10.5281/zenodo.3257616`

-For now it is mandatory to use the version 0.1.5 of bcdi

 ## Install facet-analyser (Debian 11 only)
 * Send a thank you email to Fred Picca =D